 This tree planting project links environmental restoration with income generation, providing the local community with the knowledge and tools to conserve their land, protect their water supply, and create a sustainable, diverse economy for future generations.
-It focuses on the Loka Bedelcha Kebele in Southern Ethiopia: an area where environmental degradation is threatening livelihoods and biodiversity.
-The area is challenged by a dry and unpredictable climate, as well as poor soil fertility, ineffective land management practices, and lenient resource regulations.
+It focuses on the Loka Bedelcha Kebele in Southern Ethiopia, and the Amhara region in the North.
+Both are areas where environmental degradation is threatening livelihoods and biodiversity.
+These regions face challenges like dry and unpredictable climates, poor soil fertility, ineffective land management practices, and lenient resource regulations.

 Our partner, SOS Sahel Ethiopia, is dedicated to improving the living standards of smallholder farmers and marginalized pastoralists through better management of their environment and improved access to food.
 Taking place on communal lands and around homesteads, the planting of these trees will be tied to sustainable business for the local community: fruit and coffee production, beekeeping, and animal fattening.
 Community cooperatives will be the primary implementers of the project, while school clubs will be established to engage in the tree plantation to learn by doing.

 Our partners will plant a variety of trees to ensure this project has a wide-ranging impact.
-These include multi-purpose tree species (Acacia saligna, Accacia abysinica, Gravilia robusta & Olea Africana), fruit trees (Mango, Papaya & Avocado), and coffee plants.
+These include multi-purpose tree species such as Eu. globulus, Eu. camaldulensis, Olea africana, Grevillea robusta, Acacia decurrens, and Cupressus lusitanica.

 In 2016, Ethiopia lost 20,000 hectares of forest, equivalent to 1.6Mt of CO₂ of emissions.
 While significant economic improvements have been made in recent years, environmental degradation presents a serious challenge for Ethiopians.
 With mounting population pressure, deforestation for more agricultural land has become a way of life for the poor to win daily bread.
 The majority of the population (approximately 100 million and growing) live in rural areas, relying on farming and livestock rearing for their income and survival.